ngxs/store/docs/concepts/store.md

 }
 ```

-The observable that dispatch returns has a void type, this is because
+The observable that a dispatch returns has a void type, this is because
 there can be multiple states that listen to the same `@Action`,
-therefore its not realistically possible to return the state
+therefore it's not realistically possible to return the state
 from these actions since we don't know the form of them.

 If you need to get the state after this, simply use a